tsoding/contrib/README.md

 # 4. Issue Detalization

-Issues with vague descriptions like "Application does not work", "I don't understand anything", etc, will be closed as "To vague" without any further discussion.
+Issues with vague descriptions like "Application does not work", "I don't understand anything", etc, will be closed as "Too vague" without any further discussion.
 Provide as many details as possible.

 # 5. Policy Changes